This is the backstory to the recently re-discovered classic book, Principles of Mass and Flow Production.

-To most people, the history of Lean management begins and ends with Toyota.
+To most people, the history of progressive management begins and ends with Toyota.
 It seems as if Toyota developed everything of importance: the principles, the methods and tools, and so on.
 From a historical perspective, the Toyota-centered view of the development of progressive management, whose objective is to achieve flow, is not accurate.
-Toyota built on the ideas of others, improved various ideas (sometimes greatly so), discovered independently what others discovered previously, and so on.
+Toyota built on the ideas of others, improved various ideas (sometimes greatly so), discovered independently what others discovered previously, added many of their own unique ideas, and so on.
 From this, they created the coherent system of progressive management that we so admire but struggle greatly to even partly imitate.

 But another company came close to achieving what Toyota had accomplished in the post World-War II period up to about 1970, minus kanban.
 The company was Morris Motors, a British automaker that held a commanding market share in the UK in the the 1920s and 1930s.
 The architect of their flow production system, beginning in the engine shop (as did Toyota) was a mechanical engineer named Frank George Woollard (1883-1957).
 Woollard’s work in the 1920s and 1930s makes clear that efforts to achieve flow drive everyone to the same principles and practices.